 The majority of college students don’t pay the full price for their education, as financial aid packages, including scholarships, grants, loans, and work-study opportunities, help to offset the costs.

 What amount of Century College financial assistance will actually be available to you?Get answers to your questions here.

-$10,327 is the standard Century College’s freshman financial aid deal.
-Around 53.0% of freshman students get some financial aid, the majority of which is in the form of loans.
+$4,881.00 is the typical Century College’s first year financial aid package.
+About 92% of first year students receive financial aid, most of which is in the form of loans.

-A loan isn’t a true college price reduction, but rather an additional cost consideration.
-Find out how much student loan debt from Century College you could end up dealing with.
+A student loan isn’t a genuine college price reduction, but rather an additional cost consideration.
+Discover how much student loan debt from Century College you could end up dealing with.

 |Income Level||Percent of Freshman||Average Assistance|

-The chart above displays students who are receiving Title IV aid which is federal assistance from the government in the form of loans, grants or work-study.
-Learn more.
+The table above shows students who are obtaining Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
+Learn more here.

 631 Century College undergrads obtain grant aid (this is about 92% of the entire undergraduate student population).
 The average amount these students receive is $4,881.00.The largest share of which are in the guise of Pell Grants.

 More about our data sources and methodologies.